 - preserving the best traditions of European wine growing and boosting its social and environmental role in rural areas.

-In addition to its general goals to harmonise, streamline and simplify the legislation, EU regulation replaced the planting rights regime in 2015 by a scheme of authorisations for vine planting during the period between 2016 and 2030, enabling competitive producers to increase production within certain limits.
+In addition to its general goals to harmonise, streamline and simplify the legislation, EU Delegated Regulation 2018/273 replaced the planting rights regime in 2015 by a scheme of authorisations for vine planting during the period between 2016 and 2030, enabling competitive producers to increase production within certain limits.
+EU Regulation 2021/2117 extended the application of the authorisations scheme until 2045, with two mid-term reviews to be undertaken by the Commission in 2028 and 2040 to evaluate the operation of the scheme and, if appropriate, make proposals..

 EU wine market reforms